dexfroz/BorneToGo/Backend/README.md

 Backend for the BorneToGo ISEN's project, an app whose purpose is to help finding where to charge electric cars.

 Concretely, given an user request of either recharging his electric car, or planing a trip, the backend must find the route of lower duration and cost, and return the result to the frontend, for it to be shown to the user.
 Said backend is provided with an asynchronous REST API.
-It uses the docker image Payara Micro, and Jakarta EE.
+It uses a docker image of Payara Micro, an open-source application server which is Jakarta EE compliant.

 ## Installation (Linux)

-Install docker, java 1.8 (jdk + jre), and maven 3.6.3.
-Don't forget to export the JAVA_HOME and M2_HOME environment variables, and if under a proxy to properly setup the setting.xml file, which must be placed in the ```~/.m2``` directory.
+Install Java 1.8 (JDK + JRE), and maven 3.6.3.
+Don't forget to export the JAVA_HOME and M2_HOME environment variables, and if under a proxy to properly setup the ``` setting.xml ``` file, which must be placed in the ```~/.m2``` directory.
+Finally, install [Docker](https://docs.docker.com/engine/install) and [Docker Compose.](https://docs.docker.com/compose/install)

-The docker image used will be downloaded automatically, however it can still be found at <https://hub.docker.com/r/payara/micro>
+The docker image used will be downloaded automatically, however it can still be found [here.](https://hub.docker.com/r/payara/micro)

 Finally, an API key for the service <https://developer.mapquest.com> must be generated, and stored in a file: